 While the majority of people living in Bozeman likely take part in some winter sport, there are a number of people living here who really don’t like winter, at all.
 And if we’re being honest, Bozeman is a pretty tough place to live if you don’t like cold temperatures and lots of snow.
 Winter in Bozeman can begin in September and last until May, and while the area is known for its sunny “bluebird” days, the temperatures can drop well below zero for weeks at a time.

-After a particularly tough winter this past year, we had several people sell their homes to move somewhere warmer.
+After a particularly tough winter, we will see several people sell their homes to move somewhere warmer.
 According to the U.S Census Bureau, Washington was the top out-of-state destination for people leaving Gallatin County, and California was the second.
 Living in Montana can be tough, and it’s definitely not for everyone!

 5. Bozeman Is Not What It Used to Be